5.4 Attachments and MIME-parts

 E-mail messages can be though as a series of “MIME-parts”, which are sections of the message.
 The most prominent is the ’body’, that is the main message your are reading.
 Many e-mail messages also contains attachments, which MIME-parts that contain files10.

-To save such attachments as files on your file systems, the mu4e message-view offers the command mu4e-view-save-attachments; default keybinding is e (think extract).
-After invoking the command, you can enter the file names to save, comma-separated, and using the completion support.
+After invoking the command, you can enter the file names to save, comma-separated, with completion support.
 Press RET to save the chosen files to your file-system.

-While completing, mu4e-view-completion-minor-mode is active, which offers mu4e-view-complete-all (bound to C-c C-a to complete all files11.
+When completing the file names, mu4e-view-completion-minor-mode is active, which offers mu4e-view-complete-all (bound to C-c C-a to complete all files11.

 5.4.1 MIME-parts